MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/tags.md

 > [!NOTE]
 >  Intention analysis is available for [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] posts found on [!INCLUDE[tn_twitter](../includes/tn-twitter.md)] and [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] in the English language.

-Intention tags are predefined in [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)].
+Intention tags are predefined in [!INCLUDE[Dynamics 365 Market Insights](../includes/pn-market-insights-long.md)].
 The machine learning service makes predictions on whether posts relate to one of the supported intention tags.
 We recommend that you [remove or add intention tags](work-with-posts.md#add-or-remove-tags) from posts if they aren’t accurate to improve machine learning.

 <a name="add_custom"></a>
 ## Add custom tags